cloudloom/x1-organization-api/README.md

  - Currency and timezone
  - Business lines, departments and functions
  - Address, contact persons, email and phone numbers
+ -
+##Pre requisites##
+ - JDK 1.8 or later.
+ - MySQL 5.1.x or later.
+ - The default credentials for MySQL is assumed as root/marines .
+Also create a database in MySQL called `x1-organization-api`.

 Download or clone from git and then use maven(3.*) Java(1.8 or better)